khalidaldelaimi/khalidaldelaimi.github.io/README.md

     played for years.
 The cool part about this lab was intergrating the ace as a special card.
-It was one of the first labs we had done where we needed to create multiple different functions which helped me learn that writing code is complicated but fun.
+It was one of the first labs we had done where we needed to create multiple different functions which helped me learn how to work around functions and that writing code is complicated but fun.

 * Lab 9

     In lab 9 part 1 we had created a judges scorecard.
 This is one of my favorites because I have used it for watching a boxing match!
 Not only did I have fun creating a judges scorecard I also enjoyed using it in a real match.
+    This lab taught me how to calculate the averages of the judges scorecard.
     Seeing the possibilties and tools I am able to create just using a laptop motivates me to become a better coder to create more cool and unique labs just like this one.